Credit

 Your Credit Score Has Improved

-If your credit score has improved since you applied for the credit card, you stand a good chance of getting a limit increase!
+If your credit score has improved since you applied for credit, you stand a good chance of getting a limit increase!
 Obtaining a higher credit score shows that you have control over your spending habits and a history of making good financial decisions.

 If your score went up by a lot of points, consider also asking about upgrading to a rewards card.
-A rewards card is a credit card that offers cash back, points, or travel miles for every dollar you spend.
-You could end up getting substantial rewards for using your card on everyday purchases!
+A rewards card offers one or more of these perks for every dollar you spend:

 Your Payment History Is Reliable

-Paying all your installment loans and credit cards on time can help you get a better credit score and higher credit limit!
+Paying all your installment loans and revolving accounts on time can help you get a better credit score and higher credit limit!
 Payment history is typically the most critical factor for credit score calculation since lenders need assurance of repayment.
-When lenders report to credit reporting agencies about your reliable monthly payments, you can expect a credit score boost!
+When lenders report to credit reporting agencies about your reliable monthly payments, you can expect a boost to your credit scores!
 Use your excellent payment history as leverage to get more spending money.

 Additional Ways To Keep Your Credit Utilization Low

-If a credit card company does not give you a credit limit increase, do not worry!
+If a creditor does not give you a credit limit increase, do not worry!
 There are alternative methods to keep your credit utilization ratio low.
 Learn how to control your finances better and improve your credit score below.

 Pay off Purchases Immediately

 If you want to decrease your utilization ratio, then it’s essential that you stop increasing your current balance.
 You should reconsider the transaction if you cannot afford the purchase right now without installments.
-So what happens if you want to use your credit card for rewards?
+So, what happens if you want to use your card for rewards?

 Make Multiple Monthly Payments

-If you have money left over after your monthly bills are paid, consider making an additional credit card payment!
-Most credit card issuers do not limit the number of payments you can make in a month.
-Making more than one monthly payment can help you speed up the repayment date of your credit card and help you avoid costly interest fees!
-Decreasing the amount of credit card debt you have will reflect positively on your credit rating.
+If you have money left over after your monthly bills are paid, consider making an additional payment!
+Most creditors do not limit the number of payments you can make in a month.
+Making more than one monthly payment can help you speed up the repayment date of your card and help you avoid costly interest fees!
+Decreasing your credit card utilization may reflect positively on your credit rating.

 Keep Credit Accounts Open